WSU-CS-3230-Brown/AssignmentInstructions/in-class-exercises/02GitVisualizer.md

 - [Git visualizer](https://git-school.github.io/visualizing-git/)

-> In the dropdown in the top left select "Free Explore with Remote"
+> NOTE: In the dropdown in the top left select "Free Explore with Remote"

 You are a software developer for a game developer.
 The game you are working on has a new feature that needs to be implemented.
 It is an online game and we are adding vehicles that players can drive.
 It's going to require you to create a Vehicle class.
 You'll need to create a new branch for this feature.